ljankoschek/openairinterface5g/doc/FEATURE_SET.md

 * Minimum system information (MSI)
    - MIB processing
    - Scheduling of system information block 1 (SIB1) reception
+* Other system information
+   - Scheduling of other system information blocks reception
 * Random access procedure (needs improvement, there is still not a clear separation between MAC and PHY)
    - Mapping SSBs to multiple ROs
    - Scheduling of PRACH